 - Add the chickpeas to the baking sheet lined with parchment paper, and set aside.

-- Now, add the jackfruit to the empty food processor.
+- Now, add the jackfruit to the emptied food processor.
 Pulse a few times to break up and roughly shred the jackfruit.
-Add it to the baking sheet with the chickpeas.
+Add the shredded jackfruit to the baking sheet with the chickpeas.
 Season the mix with the above “chicken" seasoning: salt, onion powder, and pepper.

 - Bake the vegan “chicken” mix at 400ºF for 15-20 minutes, or until your preferred texture.